Chill-Astro/PyCalc-CE/README.md

 PyCalc-CSE : A Simple and Lightweight Calculator.
-Now in C#!
+Now in C#! [ In Dev. ]

 CE - C# Edition